 The Google Help Center provides resources for creating accessible documents, presentations, and sheets.

-Interactive and Visual Heading Hierarchy in Google Docs
+Checking Heading Hierarchy Manually in Google Docs

-The reason I love starting my documents in Google Docs is because it makes it easy and intuitive to use an accessible heading structure.
-Headings can and should of course be used in other document editors, but in Google Docs, you can see the hierarchy in the sidebar visually to get a quick and simple overview of your document's structure.
+In Google Docs, you can see the hierarchy in the sidebar visually to get a quick and simple overview of your document's structure.
 You can also collapse the content of one or multiple headings which is very helpful in seeing where paragraphs and subheadings are nested.
 See the images below for examples.

 Google Docs sidebar: Summary and Outline